whomimohshukla/InstantFix/README.md

 ## 🏡 About

-**DoorStepFix** is a modern home service platform that seamlessly connects customers with certified technicians for cleaning, maintenance, and repair of home appliances — all from the comfort of your home.
+**InstantFix** is a modern home service platform that seamlessly connects customers with certified technicians for cleaning, maintenance, and repair of home appliances — all from the comfort of your home.
 Whether it’s an AC, refrigerator, washing machine, or any other appliance, we ensure fast, reliable, and professional service.

 ---